How to Thread Three Voices

 You’ve said in an interview before (with Veronica Scott Esposito) that Icelandic “insularity” — as it comes across in Icelandic literature — doesn’t mean navel-gazing so much as it means being aware of a world beyond the island.
-This prefigures something that was said to us by Brian FitzGibbon, who translates the novels of Auður Ava Ólafsdóttir; he notes that there’s a tendency for Icelandic authors to write about Iceland from a perspective that almost looks at the nation from outside it.
+This prefigures something that was said to me by Brian FitzGibbon, who translates the novels of Auður Ava Ólafsdóttir; he notes that there’s a tendency for Icelandic authors to write about Iceland from a perspective that almost looks at the nation from outside it.
 Do you see that sort of thing at play in Öræfi too?
 What is Ófeigur getting at with a protagonist who comes from outside Iceland, but is (academically) more in tune with its toponymy than the locals?

 I love that point of Brian FitzGibbon’s; that’s so insightful.
 Yes, in a kind of “middle voice” way (if I can push that metaphor), Bernharður is both of Iceland apart from it, a tourist.
 A lot is made of him having grown up speaking Icelandic, being able to understand The Regular, and that’s not only narratively practical, but also a way to explore that sense of being inside and outside at the same time. Öræfi as a region is a kind of mini-Iceland, at times the purest form of Iceland, but still only one region of it, one which many others don’t understand, or tend to mock, and which for years they couldn’t easily access; it has a fairytale kingdom quality to it.